-Remuneration

-Executive Service Contracts standardise the executive's entitlement to:

-- Fixed remuneration; - "At risk" short term performance benefits (refer Section 4.3); - "At risk" long term performance benefits (refer Section 4.4); and - Any other benefits that may be provided by the Company.

-Termination

-Service agreements may be terminated under the following circumstances:

-Notice

-- Resignation three months' notice by the executive - Termination without cause three months' notice by the Company - Termination for cause nil notice by the Company.

-Termination Payment

-- Resignation nil - Termination without cause or defined change in circumstances 6 months (1) - Termination for cause nil - (1) Under the terms of a contract dated July 2001 in the event of termination without cause or defined change in circumstances Mr Kelly is entitled to a 24 month termination payment unless not otherwise permitted by law.
+Remuneration Executive Service Contracts standardise the executive's entitlement to: + Fixed remuneration; + "At risk" short term performance benefits (refer Section 4.3) ; + "At risk" long term performance benefits (refer Section 4.4) ; and + Any other benefits that may be provided by the Company. ermination Service agreements may be terminated under the following circumstances: Notice + Resignation - three months' notice by the executive + Termination without cause - three months' notice by the Company + Termination for cause - nil notice by the Company.
+Termination Payment + Resignation - nil + Termination without cause or defined change in circumstances - 6 months ^[1] + Termination for cause - nil ^{1.} Under the terms of a contract dated July 2001 in the event of termination without cause or defined change in circumstance Mr Kelly is entitled to a 24 month termination payment unless not otherwise permitted by law.
+LTI Entitlements + Refer to section 4.4 STI Entitlements + Pro rata STI to date of termination unless terminated for cause.

-LTI Entitlements

-Refer to section 4.4

-STI Entitlements

-Pro rata STI to date of termination unless terminated for cause.

 All termination payments are subject to the limits prescribed under Section 200B of the Act.

-Clawback

-Payment of STIs and LTIs are subject to the Company's Senior Executive Deferral / Claw Back Policy.
+Clawback Payment of STIs and LTIs are subject to the Company's Senior Executive Deferral / Claw Back Policy.
+Term The Executive Service Agreements have no fixed term.

-Term

-The Executive Service Agreements have no fixed term.